You've signed in with a UCLA undergraduate student account.

 We place no restrictions upon where travel starts.

-I am applying for a reimbursement through the Doctoral Travel Grant.
+I am applying for the Doctoral Travel Grant.
 My travel may include a stop to visit family or friends or for other personal purposes.
 Given this, which portion of my travel would be covered?

 Only the portion(s) that directly pertain to conference, research and/or professional development activities.